 I’m from Basildon in Essex originally and before I came to University I was working as an administration assistant at the nuclear medicine department in UCLH.
 The University of Suffolk was recommended to me by a former work colleague of mine who had studied there previously.
 I wanted a career which combined health care and science, and wanted to work in a profession which gives a challenge and is constantly advancing in terms of technology, techniques and discoveries.

-The best part of my degree was that as trainee radiographers, we had three years of both the academic component with the practice component where we were exposed to real patients and had to use knowledge and skills learnt in the classroom at our hospital sites.
+The best part of my degree was that as trainee radiographers, we had three years of both the academic component with the practise component where we were exposed to real patients and had to use knowledge and skills learnt in the classroom at our hospital sites.

 I really enjoyed studying in Suffolk.
 The local villages and towns give a sense of peacefulness and beauty.
-I’d recommend taking a daytrip to nearby Bury St. Edmunds with its beautiful Cathedral and market or visit Woodbridge; both were highlights for me.
+I’d recommend taking a day trip to nearby Bury St. Edmunds with its beautiful Cathedral and market or visit Woodbridge; both were highlights for me.

 I would thoroughly recommend studying radiography at the University of Suffolk.
 The training you get as a student is excellent, and the opportunity of the ERASMUS student exchange is an extraordinary experience.
 I was based in the beautiful city of Bergen in Norway where we were paired up with Bergen University College.